XinyuKang/MLE-Related/README.md

 We need diverse models for creating an ensemble.
 Diversity can be achieved by:

 - Using different ML algorithms.
 For example, you can combine logistic regression, k-nearest neighbors, and decision trees.
-- Using different subsets of the data for training.
+- Using different subsets of the data for training and the class predicted by the majority of them is predicted as the final output.
 This is called **bagging**.
+One example is the **random forest**.
 - Giving a different weight to each of the samples of the training set.
 If this is done iteratively, weighting the samples according to the errors of the ensemble, it’s called **boosting**.

 Many winning solutions to data science competitions are ensembles.
 However, in real-life machine learning projects, engineers need to find a balance between execution time and accuracy.